sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### embeddings: evicted_bytes
+#### embeddings: missed_bytes

-<p class="subtitle">Bytes evicted from the embeddings cache</p>
+<p class="subtitle">Bytes fetched due to a cache miss</p>

-A high eviction rate indicates that large numbers of embeddings are being removed from the cache, and will have to subsequently be re-fetched on a new query.
+A high volume of missses indicates that the many searches are not hitting the cache.
 Consider increasing the cache size.

 This panel has no related alerts.